the-ge/thege.hodgepodge.launcher/README.md

         ```sh
         LC_ALL=ro_RO.utf8 plasmoidviewer --applet .
         ```
+> [!NOTE]
+> The configuration translations will not available when using this testing method.

     - Installing on your system (having set the right locale) from the cloned repository (see INSTALLATION, [method #3](#3-manually-cloning-the-github-repository)).